-Our most recent speaker, Phil Segaloff, Esq. at the LCL, Inc./MBA “Managing Your Work Search”, session three, held the group in rapt attention as he spoke about how to successfully network during your job search to not only find job opportunities, but also to become more aware of one’s skills and desires, and thus target appropriate employment opportunities.
+The third speaker, Phil Segaloff, Esq. at the 2012 LCL/MBA “Managing Your Work Search” held the group in rapt attention as he spoke about how to successfully network during your job search to not only find job opportunities, but also to become more aware of one’s skills and desires, and thus target appropriate employment opportunities.

 The most important job hunting activity, by far, is networking – or to spin it more elegantly, “strategic outreach.”
 This is one of those activities that powerfully evoke the urge to procrastinate.
 Drawing from his own experience when a lay-off landed him “between jobs” nearly 4 years ago, Phil Segaloff, Esq., now happily employed in-house as an Associate General Counsel, could identify with the struggle to leave a comfy warm house in the depths of winter to meet a total stranger for an “informational interview.”
 And he could speak to the angst of those initial meetings where he felt anxious, awkward, and inarticulate.